-The PhD Program is thus organized fully in the sense of the Leibniz motto theoria cum praxi.
-It offers doctoral candidates a holistic education which promotes competence in the scientific, science-related and practical domains.
+The doctoral programme is entirely dedicated to the Leibniz motto “theoria cum praxi”.
+It offers doctoral students a holistic education that enhances competences in scientific, science-related and practical areas.

-The PhD candidates are also integrated in all of PRIF’s decision-making structures.
-All of the institute’s PhD candidates are voting members of the PRIF Research Council and elect two PhD representatives (currently: Simone Schnabel and Verena Stern) to promote their interests.
-They also nominate a PhD officer (currently: Dr Antonia Witt) to work in close cooperation with the Executive Directors on issues of training and professional development at PRIF.
+Doctoral students are integrated into all decision-making structures of PRIF.
+They are voting members of the PRIF Research Council and elect two speakers (currently: Simone Schnabel and Idil Göğüş) to represent their concerns.
+In addition, a post-doc representative (currently: Dr. Antonia Witt) is, in close cooperation with the Executive Board, responsible for all questions of education and career development at PRIF.

 Applicants should have an above-average qualification and develop a dissertation project in their exposé that is thematically related to the HSFK research program.

 Please click here for information on current vacancies.